 Discover the potential of investing with your HSA

 A Health Savings Account earns interest like any traditional savings account, but money sitting in a cash account could be working harder for your future.
 With the option to invest a portion of your HSA balance in a range of mutual funds; you have the opportunity for federal tax-free earning potential that could help you build your account balance over time so you're prepared to cover qualified health care expenses for years to come and into retirement.

 Cover your short-term health care needs.

 Increase your tax-free earnings potential1 to cover future needs

 Investing money each year in your HSA can help your balance grow over time so you are prepared when you need it.
 See how investing just $2,000 annually can really add up.

 Note: When selecting investment funds for your HSA, take into consideration your overall portfolio strategy in other longer-term investments such as a 401(k) plan or IRA to ensure you are aligned with your financial goals and priorities.

-Did you know a 65-year old couple could need $273,000 for health care expenses in retirement?
-2 Using the investment feature of your HSA allows your balance to grow in mutual funds similar to your 401(k).
+Did you know a 65-year old couple could need $301,000 for health care expenses in retirement?
+2 Using the investment feature of your HSA provides growth potential.
+Keep in mind investing involves risk including possible loss of principal value invested.
 In retirement you can make a tax-free withdrawal from your HSA to pay for eligible medical expenses, potentially saving you thousands of dollars in taxes.